-We understand that living in London can still be an expensive time.
-Rents are high, and there’s so much to do that it can be hard to stay-in and save your pounds to get over to tick everything off your ‘Play In Europe’ bucket list.
+We know that living and teaching in London has it’s pros and cons.
+There’s so much to do that it can be hard to stay-in and save your pounds to get over to tick everything off your ‘Play In Europe’ bucket list.
 Even if you’re spending half your salary on super-cute craft resources and glitter pens, it doesn’t mean you have to miss out on Europe’s biggest Volkfest!
-Our friends at Stoke have sent us six tips for experiencing Oktoberfest on a teacher’s budget, and you too can join a party so great it makes “Sleeping Lions” look like a bad time.
+Our friends at Stoke have sent us six tips for experiencing Oktoberfest on a teacher’s budget.
+Check them out so you too can join a party so great it makes last day of term look like a bad time!

 We know that pints have been eating into your funds since you started playing school in London, but you’ll be relieved to know that the Germans don’t see Fosters as a viable choice of beer.
 The lightest bier at Oktoberfest is 5.8% and the strongest is 6.3%, so even if you only shell out for one stein, you’re still guaranteed to be as buzzed as Tommy in Year 2 after he stole all of the jellybeans from the school office.

-No, we’re not talking about that computer game your students are always on when they’re supposed to be typing their essays.
-If your increasing tolerance for the extra strong German bier is making your days at Oktoberfest more expensive than good quality whiteboard markers, the brave among you need not pay at all.
+No, we’re not talking about that early 2000’s computer game that used to be sooo distracting right around essay-writing time.
+If your increasing tolerance for the extra strong German bier is making your days at Oktoberfest more expensive than good quality whiteboard markers, the brave among you can try a second, albeit less desirable option.
 You’ll find more half-drunk, abandoned steins littering the halls than you find chewing gum under the desks.
 If you’re game, they can serve as a cheap alternative to shelling out for a fresh one of your own.
 No judgement here – you do you.

-Beer wenching is a birthright passed down to German females by mothers and aunties, and it is a role they take very seriously.
-Once a wench looks after your table, be careful not to cheat on her with another one, and don’t forget to tip.
+Serving at Oktoberfest is a birthright passed down by mothers and aunties, and it is a serious role to ‘Ze Germans’.
+Once someone serves you, be careful not to cheat on her with someone else, and don’t forget to tip.
 The better you tip, the more likely you’ll be served more frequently and be looked after.
 That said, beer wenches can be more stingy than Beverley in the cafeteria is with the mayonnaise – if you’re due change, make sure you ask for it, or you won’t get it.

-You haven’t been that keen on camping ever since Lisa’s hair caught on fire at the Year 7 team-building camp, but Stoke is here to change that.
+You probably haven’t been that keen on camping ever since the gastro outbreak at the Year 7 end of year camp in 2014, but Stoke is here to change that.
 With pre-erected tents and mattresses provided, it’s more like “glamping” anyway.
-They pride themselves on offering hard-working educators like you an affordable way to let your hair down (the few strands that haven’t fallen out due to stress).
-For just €60 a night, they’ll provide you with everything you need to have a great and comfortable time.
-Some say that the Stoke campsite is such a good time that you don’t even really need to enter the bier halls to drown your sorrows over that Ofsted rating.
+Stoke pride themselves on offering hard-working educators like you an affordable way to let your hair down (the few strands that haven’t fallen out due to stress).
+For just €60 a night, they provide everything you need to have a great and comfortable time.
+Some say that the Stoke campsite is so much fun you don’t even need to enter the bier halls to drown your sorrows over that Ofsted rating.
 There’s unlimited beer and sangria, DJs and live bands.
 Ein Prosit!

 You can get to Oktoberfest with Stoke, and if you enter VIBE when booking, we’ve scored you 10% off!